uweschmitt/emzed/website/tour.rst

 continue.

-When you start *eMZed* the first time, after some setup as described in :ref:`installation`, the application window will look similiar to the following
+When you start *eMZed* the first time, after some setup as described in :ref:`installation`, the application window will look similar to the following
 screenshot:

 .. figure:: eMZed.png